 Where can you get fresh roasted coffee?
 Try local coffee shops and online stores that ship only fresh roasted coffee.
 If you buy at your local grocery store, try to get something you know has a high turnover, with a higher chance of being somewhat fresh.
 If you at least start with whole beans and grind at home, you are being more savvy than 99% of coffee drinkers who buy pre-ground coffee, and that’s something to be very proud of.

-Roasted coffee loses much of its original flavor after just a couple weeks.
-For this reason, freezing your beans is appropriate unless you are storing for a week or less.
+Roasted coffee loses much of its flavor after just a couple weeks.
+For this reason, freezing your beans is appropriate unless you are storing for less than two weeks.
 It is best to avoid coffee freezing, but a month of freezing is undeniably less harmful to bean integrity than a month of rotting at room temperature.

 Conclusion